finos/common-cloud-controls/delivery-tooling/CCC.ObjStor_2024.09.md

 ### CCC.TH04 - Attacker encrypts data with client-managed keys

-The service provides encryption mechanisms, but the encryption keys are managed by the client.
+**Description:** The service provides encryption mechanisms, but the encryption keys are managed by the client.
 An attacker with access to the service can encrypt the data, rendering it inaccessible without the decryption key they hold.
 Additionally, an attacker may alter the encryption key management settings to prevent access to data.

 **Related Features:**